 After the first couple had eaten the fruit of the tree of good and evil and had become more aware and mindful, the immediate consequence was a bit surprising.
 Adam and Eve’s first reaction was an irresistible urge to hide their genitals.
 In other words, to keep something for themselves — hidden from the ever watching eye of the Lord.
 They did it in the best way they could imagine, which was picking up fig leaves from the ground of Eden and putting them on themselves.

 So what was the essence of their reaction?
 Adam and Eve built a distinction between a public sphere and a private, more intimate, circle.
 In a moment of intuition, they defined the separation between two areas of social existence — each one has its regulations, its own do’s and don’ts, its essential component for a genuinely mindful human being.

 A more formal expression to this instinct was later suggested by Aristotle, perhaps the most prominent Greek scholar.
 Aristotle divided the human living area between the Polis, the city, the arena of citizenship and public affairs; and the private or domestic sphere of the family, the Oikos.

 Before I lose your attention with these philosophical concepts, let me ask you a direct question: Why should anyone hide anything at all?

-If we haven’t done anything wrong, if we didn’t eat the fruit God had forbidden us from eating, didn’t steal and had no connections whatsoever to terrorist groups — why should we resist to someone who watches us from above, whether it is the biblical God, or the digital Big Brothers and their surveillance methods?
+If we haven’t done anything wrong, if we didn’t eat the fruit God had forbidden us from eating, didn’t steal, and had no connections whatsoever to terrorist groups — why should we resist someone who watches us from above, whether it is the biblical God, or the digital Big Brothers and their surveillance methods?